 This notification must be in writing addressed to the Chief Executive and sent to the LBMA Office.

 - What should a company do if it wishes to resign its membership?

 A Member or Associate may at any time resign from LBMA by giving notice in writing to LBMA and shall thereupon cease to be a Member or cease to have Associate status.
 The annual subscription fee shall be payable in full for the year during which such resignation or termination of Membership or Associateship occurs.
 If the Member or Associate has already paid its annual subscription fees, the Member or Associate shall not be entitled to recover such payment or any part thereof from LBMA.

 - Where can I get further information?

-For more information about joining the LBMA or to receive an application pack, please contact us at firstname.lastname@example.org.
+For more information about joining LBMA, please contact us at email@example.com.

 - How much are the Good Delivery annual maintenance fees?

 From 2015, the Good Delivery annual maintenance fees are as follows:

 - Gold or Silver (1 metal) - £8,200